 - negotiation of the withdrawal agreement alongside the UK’s future relationship with the EU;

-- a “ ”, including economic and security cooperation;
+- a “deep and special partnership”, including economic and security cooperation;

 - a “fair settlement of the UK’s rights and obligations as a departing member state”; and